-TBI given along with chemotherapy helps kill off leukaemia, lymphoma and myeloma cells in bone marrow.
+TBI given along with chemotherapy helps kill off leukemia, lymphoma, and myeloma cells in the bone marrow.

-While performing bone marrow transplant the doctor gives TBI to the patients using donor stem cells.
+While performing a bone marrow transplant process, the doctor gives TBI to the patients using donor stem cells.

-TBI suppresses the immune system which helps to prevent rejection of the donor stem cells.
+TBI suppresses the immune system, which helps to prevent the rejection of the donor stem cells.